+The fellowship will allow McClenachan to intensify her research, which she likens to detective work.
 By studying nautical charts from the 1770s, for example, McClenachan and fellow researchers documented a loss of more than half the coral in the Florida Keys over the past two and a half centuries.
 She has also used historical records in Maine to chronicle ongoing changes in the fishing industry.

 While shifts in marine ecosystems aren’t always clear cut, she says, they usually result from climate change, overfishing, or some combination.
 The goal is to clarify the scope of those shifts, try to tease out what’s driving them, and find solutions.

 McClenachan combs through libraries and archives to find gold mines of ecological detail, talking along the way with locals who often have lots of relevant and revealing information filed away in their heads.
 At one public library in Key West, it was only after three weeks of back-and-forth with the archivist that he mentioned a box of what turned out to be “absolutely stunning” old fishing photographs, which she used to study changes in the catch.

 “You have to be flexible, and almost opportunistic, in terms of what you can study, based on what historical record exists,” McClenachan said.

 That’s where pirate journals and menus come in.
 “I’ve done a lot of work on tasty things,” she said with a laugh.
 “Things that pirates would be interested in eating, for example, like turtles, because there’s a longer-term record of those things based on human interest.”